exo-archives/aio-ecm-wcm/patch/WCM-2818/readme.txt

     * Status: Patch validated: Can not order content in clv manual browse
     * CCP Issue: CCP-424, Product Jira Issue: WCM-2818
     * Complexity: LOW
-    * Impacted Client(s): CG95
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * An exception is raised if the current document is a symlink

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     * Check if the current document is a symlink so we will interact with the real node